 If returned to one of our collection points, this bottle and its cap will be made into another bottle, here in New Zealand.
 Promoting a true circular life-cycle in response to the single-use problem.

 This bottle and its cap are also household recyclable, fitting in with our busy day to day lives.

 Anew® promotes a circular life cycle in response to the single-use problem.
 This bottle and its cap are household recyclable or, if returned to one of our collection points, will be made into another bottle, here in New Zealand.

 Anew® enables other businesses to be more sustainable.
 We provide packaging consultancy, design, manufacturing, bottle collection, washing and recycling.
 The Anew® packaging system is a convenient bolt-on, circular ecosystem designed to integrate with current infrastructure to enable mass adoption.

 Do you create packaging for other businesses?

 Yes.
-From skincare products to oat milk to vitamins, whatever it is… we can help.
 Chances are that the people making great products in their field, aren’t packaging experts as well.
 That’s where we come in.
 We want those experts to do what they do best, while we make sure their products are packaged sustainably as well as beautifully.